-I will be represented in this grievance by: (check one - representative must sign on appropriate line.
-If grievant is represented by the UFF or legal counsel, all university communications should go to the grievant's representative.):
+appropriate line.
+If grievant s grievance by: (check one - representative must sign on is represented by the UFF or legal counsel, all university the grievant's representative.):

+UFF

-\\\\UFF \\\\\Legal Counsel \\\\\\Myself
+Legal Counsel

+Myself

-I UNDERSTAND AND AGREE THAT BY FILING THIS GRIEVANCE, I WAIVE WHATEVER RIGHTS I MAY HAVE UNDER CHAPTER 120 OF THE FLORIDA STATUTES WITH REGARD TO THE MATTERS I HAVE RAISED HEREIN AND UNDER ALL OTHER UNIVERSITY PROCEDURES WHICH MAY BE AVAILABLE TO ADDRESS THESE MATTERS.
+RIGHTS I MAY HAVE UNDER TO THE MATTERS I HAVE THAT BY FILING THIS GRIEVANCE, I WAIVE WHATEVER CHAPTER 120 OF THE FLORIDA STATUTES WITH REGARD RAISED HEREIN AND UNDER ALL OTHER UNIVERSITY BE AVAILABLE TO ADDRESS THESE MATTERS.

-This grievance was filed with the Provost's or Designee's Office on \\\\\\ by (check one) mail (certified or registered, restricted delivery, return receipt requested)
+• with the Provost's or Designee's Office on ified or registered, restricted delivery, return receipt

-\\\\\, personal delivery\\\\\\, other (specify)\\\\\\.
+, other (specify)

 Signature of Grievant

-(Grievant must sign prior to Step 2 Meeting if grievance is to be processed.)
+(Grievant must sign prior to S tep 2 Meeting if grievance is to be processed.)